mattjones315/RPackage_Tutorial/Tutorial.md

 R supports three different object oriented programming paradigms: S3, S4, and R5.
 Here we'll focus on S4 classes which are extremely flexible and similar to other object-oriented systems.

-To begin, we'll creating a file for declaring all classes and what data can be stored in each instance.
+To begin, we'll create a file for declaring all classes and what data can be stored in each instance.
 This will go in the `AllClasses.R` file.

 ### Defining S4 Classes